-Our Homeschool curriculum provides an exciting learning experience developed to engage students in the study of topics combining environmental studies, nature, heritage, and science.
-Homeschool lessons based on nationally recognized curriculum and correlated with Georgia State standards in Life Science, Physical Science, and History.
+Our Home School curriculum provides an exciting learning experience developed to engage students in the study of topics combining environmental studies, nature, heritage, and science.
+Home school lessons based on nationally recognized curriculum and correlated with Georgia State standards in Life Science, Physical Science, and History.
 Stay after on Thursday classes for the Time Travelers Club!
 Each class stands on its own, so attend one, all, or several.
 REGISTRATION REQUIRED, please register at least 24 hours in advance of class.

 |9/14/2018||Johnny Appleseed||Join us to explore the life of a Pioneer Hero from the late 1700s.
 We will examine native and nonnative fruit trees in the area while discovering how settlers and Native Americans used these plentiful resources.|